evilpegasus/google-trends-financial-modeling/text.md

 ```
 word_trends["debt"].head()
 ```
 We are primarily interested in the last column which gives the scaled search volume.
-The other columns
+The other columns are used to calculate the scaling.